Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ## Records

-In above parameter list the two configuration settings used an array of records as a data type:
+In the above parameter list, two configuration settings used an array of records as a data type:

 - `config.client_jwk`: array of JWK records (one for each client)
 - `config.session_redis_cluster_nodes`: array of host records

-Here follows the description of the record types.
+Below are descriptions of the record types.

 ### JWK Record